FIVE MOST SURPRISING FINDS

 U.S. Government Accountability Office, GAO-18-258, 2018

-The question the discipline reform movement refused to ask—or asked and then refused to accept the answer to—was straightforward.
-Were these disparities entirely the product of racial bias in how discipline was applied?
-Or did they also reflect, at least in part, genuine differences in rates of disruptive behavior?
-Differences traceable to the social and economic factors that disproportionately affect Black students.
+The discipline reform movement refused to ask—or asked only then to reject the answer to—a straightforward question.
+Were these disparities entirely the product of racial bias in how discipline was applied, or did they also reflect, at least in part, genuine differences in rates of disruptive behavior—differences traceable to the social and economic factors that disproportionately affect Black students?

-The GAO report carefully noted that its analysis could not determine the extent to which disparities reflected bias versus differences in behavior.
-But the reform movement was not interested in careful distinctions.
-It had a narrative, and the narrative was that the disparities were caused by racism, full stop, and the solution was to eliminate the disparities by eliminating the discipline.
+Although the GAO report carefully noted that its analysis could not determine how much of the disparity reflected bias versus differences in behavior, the reform movement took no interest in careful distinctions.
+It embraced a single narrative—the disparities were caused by racism, full stop—and sought to eliminate those disparities simply by ending the discipline.

 “The assumption that any racial disparity in discipline must be caused by racism is itself a form of the soft bigotry of low expectations—it assumes that Black children cannot be expected to follow the same rules as everyone else.”